gintonicai/documentation/mvp/inference-subchain-guide/core-concepts.md

 ### The Big Picture

 At its heart, the Inference Subchain is all about connecting you, the developer, with a distributed network of AI processing power.
-Here's how it fits into the bigger Gintonic ecosystem:
+Here's how it fits into the bigger gintonic ecosystem:

 ```mermaid
 graph LR